-We pay our non-employee directors based on the directors' attendance at board and committee meetings held throughout the year, and Origin Bank pays its directors in the same manner.
+We pay our non-employee directors an annual retainer and additional fees based on the directors' committee memberships, and Origin Bank pays its directors in the same manner.
 During 2017, non-employee directors received an annual retainer of \$24,000 and annual committee fees of \$6,000 for the Audit, Risk and Compliance, \$3,000 for the compensation, and \$2,000 for each of the Finance, Corporate Governance, Mortgage, and Information Technology committees.
 The lead director receives an additional \$16,000 for his services as lead director during 2017.
-The Chairs of the Audit, Risk and Compliance Committee, Compensation Committee and Corporate Governance Committee received additional annual compensation totaling \$12,000, \$8,000 and \$4,000, respectively.
+The Chairs of the Audit, Risk and Compliance Committee and Corporate Governance Committee received additional annual compensation totaling \$12,000, \$8,000 and \$4,000, respectively.
 During 2017, our directors (and those of Origin Bank) received approximately \$6,000 in equity-based awards.
 Finally, we paid our directors a discretionary cash bonus of \$3,000 per director at the end of 2017.
 Directors who are also employees receive no additional compensation for their service as directors.